5. Taking the Old World (1986-2000)

 “You’re the One” was inspired by a heartfelt poem that Brian wrote in 1986 for his then-fiancée, Inge.
 The song was composed and recorded live at the hr-Sendersaal in Frankfurt, Germany, by the Frankfurt Rock Orchestra, conducted by Thomas Schmitt-Zijnen.
 To this day, it remains one of Brian’s most beloved compositions in both Europe and the Americas.

-As the production of the Made in the Shade album neared completion, producer Hilmar Pauly suggested finishing with a slow ballad.
-Brian and Thomas were concluding work on a different project with the Frankfurt Rock Orchestra when Brian asked Thomas if he could use part of the remaining budget to record his song.
-Excited by the idea, Thomas agreed, and they got to work.
+As the production of the Made in the Shade album neared completion, producer Thomas Schmitt-Zijnen suggested finishing with a slow ballad.
+Brian and Thomas were concluding work on a different project with the Frankfurt Rock Orchestra when Thomas suggested using some of the remaining budget to record a ballad for Brian’s Made in the Shade album.

 Brian and Thomas sat together at the piano, composing the arrangement and creating score sheets between takes with the orchestra.
 They often worked from the same sheet of paper and sometimes finished each other’s work in what Brian would call “one of the most efficient collaborative sessions” he ever experienced.
 With only one day left before the orchestra had to depart for other engagements, Brian took his place at the piano, and Thomas cued the orchestra.